private-octopus/picoquic/README.md

 Picoquic is developed in C, and can be built under Windows or Linux.
 Building the project requires first managing the dependencies, Picotls (https://github.com/h2o/picotls) and OpenSSL.
-Please note that you will need a recent version of Picotls -- the TLS API depends on commits from Aug 14, 2018, and the support for the EOED removal extension of TLS 1.3 depends on commits from Oct 4, 2018.
+Please note that you will need a recent version of Picotls -- the Picotls API has eveolved recently to support the latest version of QUIC.
+The current code is tested against the Picotls version of Thu Dec 20 10:26:18 2018 +0900, after commit `9cab5f9fd82040fcbf6a4cb0ac276dec6c6aa48f`.

 ## Picoquic on Windows